mbijoor/harvard-capstone-movielens/harvard-capstone-movielens.md

 ## Create Train and Final Hold-out Test Sets
 I will develop my algorithm using the edx set.
 For a final test of my final algorithm, I predict movie ratings in the validation set (the final hold-out test set) as if they were unknown.
 [RMSE](https://en.wikipedia.org/wiki/Root-mean-square_deviation) will be used to evaluate how close my predictions are to the true values in the validation set (the final hold-out test set).
+My target is RMSE < 0.86490.

 ### Important: Data sets usage